-In Trinidad, the larger island of Trinidad and Tobago, life for a tourist isn't easy.
-You get there with no expectations, with no ideas what this twin island country might hold for you.
-I have to admit that traveling to Trinidad and Tobago was never part of our plan.
+In Trinidad, the larger island of Trinidad and Tobago, life for a tourist isn’t easy.
+You get there with no expectations, with no ideas what this twin-island country might hold for you.
+I have to admit that traveling to Trinidad and Tobago was never part of my plan.

-But after reaching Barbados thanks to our boat hitchhiking adventure, we were just outraged by the prices of Rihanna's birthplace.
-It was draining our travel budget and we HAD to get off the island asap.
-That's how we ended up booking the cheapest flight to wherever.
-Which was Trinidad and Tobago.
+But after reaching Barbados thanks to my boat hitchhiking adventure, I was just outraged by the prices of Rihanna’s birthplace.
+It was draining my travel budget and I had to get off the island asap.
+That’s how I ended up booking the cheapest flight to wherever.
+Which were Trinidad and Tobago.
 After immersing myself in one of the few guide books I could find, I had to realize that there are so many things to do on these exotic islands that I could probably stay weeks without getting to see it all.

-First we were still fully motivated to hop on from Trinidad to Tobago.
-But quickly we realised that if we wanted to give Trinidad all the attention it totally deserved, then we'd rather visit just 1 of both islands.
-Unfortunately we only had 5 days to explore Trinidad so that we had to make tough decisions.
-What are we going to visit?
+First, I was still fully motivated to hop on from Trinidad to Tobago.
+But quickly, I realized that if I wanted to give Trinidad all the attention it totally deserved, then I’d rather visit just 1 of both islands.
+Unfortunately, I only had 5 days to explore Trinidad so that I had to make tough decisions.
+Which one was I going to visit?
 What is absolutely essential for Trinidad?
-What should we leave for a future visit?
+What should I leave for a future visit?

-Because even just after a few hours, we were already a 100% sure, that we absolutely wanted to come back here.
-This Hindu-Caribbean-African cultural mix enchanted us from the first moment.
-And I haven't mentioned the food yet!
-We decided to discover Trinidad island during 2 days under the theme of "Waterfalls and Bays".
+Because even just after a few hours, I was already 100% sure, that I absolutely wanted to come back here.
+This Hindu-Caribbean-African cultural mix enchanted me from the first moment.
+And I haven’t mentioned the food yet!
+I decided to discover Trinidad island for 2 days under the theme of “Waterfalls and Bays”.
 More posts about the amazing food, the cultural mix etc are in preparation.

 Maracas Waterfall & Beach

-Finally we reach Maracas Bay.
-On the weekends this place gets really crowded and the Trinis love to bring their Caribbean music.
+Finally, I reach Maracas Bay.
+On the weekends, this place gets really crowded and the Trinis love to bring their Caribbean music.
 Loud Soca music is coming out of the loudspeakers.
-Absolute must-do when in Maracas is having a "Bake'n Shark" sandwich.
+Absolute must-do when in Maracas is having a “Bake’n Shark” sandwich.
 Even Andrew Zimmers says that is the best sandwich he ever had.
-Trust me, HE IS RIGHT!
+Trust me, he´s right!
 Traditionally prepared with real shark meat, many food stands offer now more eco-friendly versions with flying fish, squid, tilapia or lionfish.
-We loved Maracas Bay for its festive atmosphere.
-I would give everything to get a tasty Bake'n Fish again, only typing this text makes my mouth water.
+I loved Maracas Bay for its festive atmosphere.
+I would give everything to get a tasty Bake’n Fish again, only typing this text makes my mouth water.

 Here in Maracas, life’s definitely a party!

-Paria Waterfall was the next waterfall we wanted to visit.
-Actually we never made it there.
-Because there was this little, totally desert beach that kept us from continuing our hike to the waterfall.
-Additionally, loads of rainfall destroyed the trails and we should have contacted a guide.
-We were told by locals that is is really hard to reach.
+Paria Waterfall was the next waterfall I wanted to visit.
+Actually, I never made it there.
+Because there was this little, totally desert beach that kept me from continuing my hike to the waterfall.
+Additionally, loads of rainfall destroyed the trails and I should have contacted a guide.
+I was told by locals that is is really hard to reach.
 You can read more info on Paria Waterfall here.

 Leave the car at the red bridge and hike for about 2 hours.
 Make sure that you wear good shoes and carry enough mosquito spray.
 Although the trail was difficult, you’ll be rewarded with a lonely beach and its hidden caves.
 It’s definitely all worth it.